rahulvijay007/Getting-and-Cleaning-Data-Course-Project/README.md

    - Melts the data to a long format and calculates the average of each variable for each activity and subject.

 8. Write Tidy Dataset:
-   - Exports the tidy dataset as `finalTidyData.txt`.
+   - Exports the tidy dataset as `tidyData.txt`.

 ---